Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 * You can’t access the historical logs and thus you can access your application logs only if it's running (Since we don’t have loki installed)
 * No public accessibility for DB container (we do not manage the public DNS entry for db).
 We will work on it in the upcoming weeks, in the meantime we will write a guide on how to connect to the DB via the ssh key / kubeconf
 * You can configure only 1 instance per application.
 Thus you can’t change the number of instances nor activate the sticky session feature
-* We do not manage YET the cluster version upgrades
 * Stop instance feature not ready YET
 * You can’t change the cluster settings without a service downtime since we kill the instance and we spawn a new one
 * We do not manage YET the external storage